fernivy/docs/index.md

 It is also possible to download the `.zip` or `.tar.gz` file directly from the <a href="https://github.com/fernivy/fernivy/releases/latest" target="blank">latest release on GitHub</a>.

 This can be done both for MacOS and Linux, but the dependency on Python 3 and PowerLog/`perf` remains the same.
-After downloading and unpacking the source, one can generate the necessary scripts using `make generate`.
+After downloading and unpacking the source, one can generate the necessary scripts using `make`.
 The correct scripts for running `fernivy` from source can then be found in either `powerlog/package` or `perf/package`.

 Note that with this installation, it is necessary to call `fernivy` from the `package` folder with the following command: